sammaxfleet/thisorthatpp5/README.md

 1. Find a Logo - MUST HAVE
 2. Nav Bar - MUST HAVE
 3. Choose Colour Scheme - MUST HAVE
-4. Create 3 pages for the site 0 MUST HAVE
+4. Create 3 pages for the site - MUST HAVE
-5. Retrieve images from Google for comparison - MUST HAVE Choose which celebrities it will feature
+5. Retrieve images from Google for comparison - MUST HAVE
-There are 20 celebrities to compare style.
 6. - Add like tab, comment and follow. - MUST HAVE
 7. Be able to Sign in/out - MUST HAVE
 8. Be able to log in/out. - MUST HAVE